My DIY Shampoo Bar That’s Made Without Using Lye

 But of course, I encourage you to experiment with this recipe.
 While I wouldn’t play around with the surfactants, I would totally switch out the butter and try something else.
 Do keep in mind that if you choose a very soft butter, you may see a change in the hardness of your bars.

 I hope this has inspired you to try your hand at your own super easy, lye free shampoo bars.
-While I’ve always sung the praises of a good quality shampoo bar, this recipe makes it so simple that there’s really no reason not to try it!
+While I’ve always sung the praises of a good quality homemade shampoo bar, this recipe makes it so simple that there’s really no reason not to try it!

 Photo of author